 So Cohen invited TikTok reps to present at DDB’s New York office.
 They gave a basic rundown of their app: it was a social media platform rooted in short-form video; it had launched in August of 2018; it was popular enough to be ranked in the app store.

-At the time, though, the app’s actual advertising tools were rudimentary, compared to the hyper-targeted advertising on other social platforms.
+At the time, though, the app’s actual marketing and advertising tools were rudimentary, compared to the hyper-targeted advertising on other social platforms.

 “I think you could only do hashtag challenges,” Cohen said.